 The New Normal

-• Farm debt: Reduced from $37B to under $10B.
+- Farm debt: Reduced from $37B to under $10B.
 Seasonal bridge financing is almost entirely BUCK-based.
 Farm bankruptcy rates have dropped by 60%.
-Rural communities are stabilizing as the debt trap that drove consolidation is broken.
+Rural communities are stabilizing as farmers access liquidity from their own assets instead of borrowing against them.

-• Provincial debt: Effectively zero.
+- Provincial debt: Effectively zero.
 The $3.2B annual interest payment is history.
-The Heritage Fund has doubled as compound returns no longer compete with debt service for fiscal priority.
+The Heritage Fund has doubled – once the province stopped raiding it to cover debt payments, compound returns did the rest.

 What $23 Billion Per Year Buys